plutzilla/plutzilla.github.io/_posts/2015/2015-12-31-public-suffix-list.md

 The same situation might happen not only with TLDs, but with hosting providers as well.
 Especially with those who allow their customers to use a 3rd level domain (i.e. `example.herokuapp.com`).

+The similar issues might occur with wildcard SSL certificates, i.e. issuing wildcard certificate for the whole public suffix.
+Validating/invalidating an SSL certificate of the whole public suffix seems to be also under consideration ([RFC6125 section 7.2](http://tools.ietf.org/html/rfc6125#section-7.2)).

 Since there is no easy way to distinguish which part of the particular domain is a publix suffix (especially, considering 4th level domain scenarios), the publix suffix list has been created: [publicsuffix.org](https://publicsuffix.org).
 It is maintained by [Mozilla foundation](http://www.mozilla.org/) and is used by the most common web browsers.
 According to the [learn page](https://publicsuffix.org/learn/) at publixsuffix.org these are the main use cases of the list for the browsers:

 ### Firefox